mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/enhancing-with-non-display-file.md

 ---
-title: Enhancing Applications using Non-Display File Pages
+title: "Enhancing Apps with Non-Display Files"
-description: This document outlines strategies for enhancing applications by incorporating non-display file pages, including techniques for integration, benefits, and examples of use cases.
+description: "Discover how to use non-display files to enhance your applications, improving data handling and user experience."
 ---

 ## The Job